azharudh33n/SparkAR-Joker-Clone-Face/README.md

-# Joker Clone Face Using Facebook Spark AR Studio
+# Joker clone face using Facebook Spark AR Studio

 <b> Brief </b> <br>
 Use the patch editor to create an interactive clown mask effect that is affected by the user's mouth interactions.